conductofcode/reinheitsgebot/considered_harmful/compilation.md

 First and foremost, it requires a further step which can easily be automated.
 Not automating it means wasting developer time.

+### Invoking the compiler is not art but boilerplate

+Second, compiler tools usually require a bunch of parameters.
+You need to pass a multitude of them (eventually making you create build scripts as a workaround), never know the right ones (chosing based on "sounds good" principle), and may even chose the wrong ones (changing the behaviour of the resulting program).

 ### Compilation time

-Second, compiler tools usually require a bunch of parameters.
-Invoking the compiler is not art but boilerplate, so this usually results in subpar efficiency, and that again leads to:
+Third, compilation in lots of cases is so painstakingly slow that people start wondering what do.
+This may be because of the afforementioned parameter hell, or because of inefficient build scripts, or other reasons.
+What it causes is this:

 ![XKCD: Compiling](http://imgs.xkcd.com/comics/compiling.png)

 *[XKCD: Compiling](http://xkcd.com/303/)*

-### Fail

-Third: Don't you just hate these kinds of things?
+Then, coming back, you discover this:

 ```sh
 query_expression.cpp:(.text+0x24b4): undefined reference ...